Anivader/Micropillar-dislocation-estimation/README.md

 An automated method for estimating micropillar dislocation induced by _C.
 Elegans_ worms using bright-field videos &amp; image processing

 ## **Dataset**
 Bright-field microscopy videos of _C.
 Elegans_ worms traversing through a microfluidic chamber, consisting of a micropillar array.
-The pillars are not rigid but deformable since the fevices are made from PDMS.
+The pillars are not rigid but deformable since the devices are made from PDMS.

 ## **Objectives**
 [1] Detect micropillars contacted by worms along with “duration” of contact.